 The UI(User Interface) Allows a user to interact with your application.
 More info

-See in Glossary Profiler is a profilerA window that helps you to optimize your game.
+See in Glossary and UI Details ProfilerA window that helps you to optimize your game.
 It shows how much time is spent in the various areas of your game.
 For example, it can report the percentage of time spent rendering, animating or in your game logic.
 More info

 See in Glossary.